Masters of Science in Nutrition - Professional Dietetics (MS-PD)

 Program details

 Each intern participates in rotations in the traditional venues of foodservice, clinical, and community.
 The program comprises 30+ rotation sites and 55+ preceptors.
-Interns may have the opportunity to participate in other rotations such as geriatric nutrition, sports nutrition, disordered eating.
+Interns may have the opportunity to participate in other rotations such as geriatric nutrition, sports nutrition, and primary care.

 MS-PD timetable for completion of degree